fabri1983/marioBadClone/README.md

 	It implements a screen Quadtree solution for fast touch event dispatch according the touch screen position.

 - Chipmunk Physics 2D:
 	Using the Unity's binding for Chipmunk Physics API (Howling Moon Software © 2013).
-This physic API is implemented for many platforms (android, iOS, windows, linux) giving a great solution for future portability of the game.
+This physic API is implemented for many platforms (android, iOS, windows, mac osx, linux) giving a great solution for future portability of the game.
 	Also implemented a custom solution for managing Unity's layers and Chipmunk layers.
 	Visit the project's page: http://chipmunk-physics.net/